SymondSalazar/Local-Storage-App/README.md

     console.log(`Server running at http://your-local-ip:${PORT}`);
     });
    ```
-3. In the client folder, update the const.js in ./src/const/ file:
+3. In the client folder, update the const.js file in ./src/const/ :

     Replace:
     ```js